psmsmets/samsung_mdc/README.rst

     >>> print(mdc)
     MDC #0xfe @192.168.1.100:1515

-By default connection is initiated by the socket:
+By default no connection is initiated by the socket

 .. code-block:: python